Snazzah/emoji-sync/README.md

 const manager = new EmojiManager({ token: '...' });

+// Note: you can add an emoji key type in the emoji manager so methods are typed properly
+// new EmojiManager<'success' | 'failure' | 'snazzah'>({ token: '...' })

 // Load emojis from a folder to sync with later await manager.loadFromFolder('./emojis', { recursive: true });